zarf-dev/zarf/CONTRIBUTING.md

 1. Pick an outstanding issue to work on, set yourself as the assignee, and move it to "Now" in the [Roadmap](https://github.com/defenseunicorns/zarf/projects/1).
 The "Next" and "Later" columns are mostly prioritized according to feedback from our users and other inputs, but don't feel like you have to pick from the top of the pile if something else is jumping out at you.
 1. Write up a rough outline of what you plan to do in the issue so you can get early feedback.
 Clearly announce any breaking changes you think need to be made.
-1. Required: Set up your Git config to GPG sign all commits.
+1. :key: Set up your Git config to GPG sign all commits.
 [Here's some documentation on how to set it up](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
 You won't be able to merge your PR if you have any unverified commits.
-1. Required: Create a branch off the trunk, or a fork if you don't have the right permissions to push a branch.
+1. :key: Create a branch off the trunk, or a fork if you don't have the right permissions to push a branch.
 1. Create a Draft Pull Request as soon as you are able to, even if it is just 5 minutes after you started working on it.
 Around here we aren't afraid to show unfinished work.
 It helps us get feedback more quickly.
-1. Required: Create a Pull Request (or mark it Ready for Review if you've been working in a Draft PR).
+1. :key: Create a Pull Request (or mark it Ready for Review if you've been working in a Draft PR).
-1. Required: Run all automated tests by adding `/test all` as a comment in the PR.
+1. :key: Run all automated tests by adding `/test all` as a comment in the PR.
 If you want to re-run certain tests you can also run them individually.
 Example: `/test e2e` just runs the end-to-end tests.
 You can chain different tests together like `/test foo bar baz`
 1. Clearly announce any breaking changes that have been made.
-1. Required: Get at least 1 peer-review approval.
+1. :key: Get at least 1 peer-review approval.
-1. Required: Merge the PR into the trunk.
+1. :key: Merge the PR into the trunk.
 We tend to prefer "Squash and Merge" but if your commits are on-point and you want to preserve them in the Git history of the trunk that's fine too.
 1. Delete the branch